 Diagnosis and treatment of lead poisoning

 Lead poisoning is usually diagnosed through a blood test.
-If the level of lead in your blood is greater than 5 μg/dL, the source of lead exposure needs to be investigated and reduced.
+If the level of lead in the blood is greater than 5 μg/dL, the source of lead exposure needs to be investigated and reduced.

 Reducing exposure to lead